Date of Award

 This project seeks to demonstrate the feasibility of point cloud meshing for capturing and modeling three dimensional objects on consumer smart phones and tablets.
 Traditional methods of capturing objects require hundreds of images, are very slow and consume a large amount of cellular data for the average consumer.
 Software developers need a starting point for capturing and meshing point clouds to create 3D models as hardware manufacturers provide the tools to capture point cloud data.
 The project uses Googles Tango computer vision library for Android to capture point clouds on devices with depth-sensing hardware.
 The point clouds are combined and meshed as models for use in 3D rendering projects.
 We expect our results to be embraced by the Android market because capturing point clouds is fast and does not carry a large data footprint.

 Chung, Maxen and Callin, Julian, "Point Cloud Framework for Rendering 3D Models Using Google Tango" (2017).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 84.